Andrew-Gan/Andrew-Gan.github.io/_pages/cv.md

 Service and leadership
 ======
-* Volunteer at Lakeview Food Pantry, Chicago
+* Volunteered at Lakeview Food Pantry, Chicago